cloudant-labs/fdblucene/README.md

 form an optimal transaction size.
 In contrast, the `rename` method is atomic.

+FDBLucene uses FoundationDB's Directory Layer to implement both the notion of a Lucene Directory and the individual files within it.
+Each file is itself a FoundationDB Directory consisting of one metadata item that holds the files length and zero, one or more data `pages`.
+Each page has a binary value of whatever Lucene wrote to the file and the key is simply the page number (counting from zero).

 Lucene creates empty files, fills them with data by appending, and then closes them.
 The files are never updated again.
 They are therefore highly cacheable.
 FDBLucene exploits this property by